How to Handle a Tire Blowout

 - Keep your foot on the gas.
 It’s natural to want to slam on the brakes, but braking suddenly can make you lose control.
-Press on the accelerator to maintain speed and stabilize the vehicle, then slowly ease off the pedal.
+Keep your foot on the accelerator to maintain speed and stabilize the vehicle, then ease off the pedal.

 - Control the vehicle.
-Your car pulls in the direction of the blown tire.
+Your car will pull in the direction of the blown tire.
 Grip the wheel tightly, making slight corrections to continue traveling in your lane.

 - Find a safe place to pull over.
 As your car slows, guide it to a safe location on the side of the road.
 Avoid making quick turns and maneuvers, which could cause your vehicle to spin out or roll.

 Fixing a Tire Blowout

 Being hit by another driver is one of the biggest risks associated with roadside tire changes.
 When replacing the tire: